-Learn how to set tangible career goals, for both the long term as well as shorter term, that transcend any one path and enable flexibility to adapt as needed.
+Learn how to set tangible career goals, for both the long and short-term, that transcend any one path and enable flexibility to adapt as needed.

 - The only thing standing between you and making your career vision a reality is translating it into tangible goals.
 To help you do this, I'll walk you through a few steps to create some simple but actionable milestones.
 You can use part six of the Career Map worksheet in the exercise files to get started.
 Let's begin with the question what needs to be in place for your career vision to become a reality?
 In other words, what major milestones will you need to achieve.

 Take a moment to jot down everything that comes to mind.
 Sometimes answering these questions can feel overwhelming.
 This is especially true if, like me, your mind jumps to trying to solve for how you'll achieve everything.
 It's important at this stage to suspend any judgment about how and solely focus on what.
 Sometimes it helps to see an example.
 Let's look at one from a woman I recently coached named Abby.
 Abby's career vision was to become a well-respected leader in the gaming industry.